andresriancho/w3af-kali-ci/README.md

  * Successful [w3af](https://github.com/andresriancho/w3af) builds will trigger a new build of this repository; but the build steps will get the latest release tag from the repository w3af instead of the latest version.
 In other words, if you want to really test a w3af-kali build you need to tag the version in the w3af repository.

+ * A change in [w3af-kali](https://github.com/andresriancho/w3af-kali) doesn't
+   trigger a `w3af-kali-ci` build.